Short description of the article

 How will you be distinguished from them, what is the integrity of your idea?
 The important thing you need to do is to search for pros and cons of your competitors.
-Surf the internet, search for comments in forums about what problems of existing similar products do people mention?
-It would be great to create a MVP product free from found complaints.
+Surf the Internet ib order to search for comments in forums about what problems of existing similar products do people mention?
+It would be great to a MVP product to be free from mentioned complaints and flaws.

-A good application helping you to analyze traffic and statistic is Similar Web.
+A good application will help you to analyze traffic and statistic is Similar Web.
 It’s free, same as App Annie, Follow, Ahrefs, QuantCast, SensorTower or MOZ - the last two are paid.